Frequently Asked Questions About Iowa’s Workers’ Compensation Laws

 Is medical care covered under workers' compensation laws?

-- If refused, the employee may apply to the Workers’ Compensation Commissioner for alternative care.
+If the employee’s request is refused, the employee may apply to the Workers’ Compensation Commissioner for alternative care.

 What types of monetary benefits are available through workers' comp?

-- Temporary Total Disability – Employee is wholly unable to work for a time during recovery from injury.
+During the employee’s healing period, an employee may be entitled to Temporary Total Disability.
+This occurs if an employee is wholly unable to work for a period of time during their recovery from injury.

-- Temporary Partial Disability – Benefits to supplement income while employee works limited hours or in a lower wage position as he or she is recovering.
+An employee may also be entitled to Temporary Partial Disability.
+These are benefits meant to supplement income while an employee works limited hours or in a lower wage position as he or she is recovering.

-Available if an employee has a permanent disability as a result of the work-related injury.
+If the employee suffered a permanent injury, and has a permanent disability as a result of the work-related injury, they might qualify for:

 What is the difference between a scheduled injury and an industrial disability?